jon94/Datadog-SG-Labs/datadog-101-docker/dd-101-docker.md

 <details>
 <summary>Click to toggle for more info</summary>

-- [Create](https://docs.datadoghq.com/account_management/api-app-keys/#add-application-keys) an application key in Datadog UI.
-We will need this for this step.

 **Task 1: Create an Application Key in Datadog**
 <details>
 <summary>Click to toggle for more info</summary>

+- [Create](https://docs.datadoghq.com/account_management/api-app-keys/#add-application-keys) an application key in Datadog UI.
+We will need this for this step.

+- Proceed to next step after application key is created

 ```
 # Replace "your_actual_app_key" with your actual APP key in docker-compose.yaml